nickjj/runninginproduction.com/_posts/podcast/2021-07-19-92-couchmate-is-a-social-chat-platform-for-viewers-of-live-tv.md

 title: "Couchmate Is a Social Chat Platform for Viewers of Live TV"
 description:
   Matt Oliver goes over building a chat platform with Akka, Scala and React Native.
-It's hosted on Digitalcoean with Kubernetes.
+It's hosted on DigitalOcean with Kubernetes.
 ---

 In this episode of Running in Production, {{ page.guest }} goes over building